Stacey Farber: Career

 In her role as Ellie Nash on Degrassi: The Next Generation, Farber plays a troubled girl who has problems with depression and cutting, while dealing with an alcoholic mother.
 She started off as a recurring character in the show's second season, but was promoted to a regular role in the third season and continued until the end of season seven.
 For her work on Degrassi, she was nominated for Canada's top acting award, a Gemini Award, in the category 'Best Performance in a Youth Program or Series'.

-In addition to playing Ellie in Degrassi, Farber also appeared in the 2001 Canadian short film Bagatelle.
-She played Young Kathryn in the 2002 crime film Narc, guest-starred as Lacy Sanders on an episode of the television drama Doc, and guest hosted the 2004–05 season finale of The N's Best Friend's Date.
+In addition to playing Ellie in Degrassi, Farber also appeared in the Canadian short film Bagatelle (2001).
+She played Young Kathryn in the crime film Narc (2002), guest-starred as Lacy Sanders on an episode of the television drama Doc, and guest hosted the 2004–05 season finale of The N's Best Friend's Date.
 She also played Mary in the animated science fiction series Dark Oracle.
 She appeared as herself in Instant Star, and in 2006 had a mini-series on The N's The Click, Stacey's NYC 101.

-In addition to her screen work, she has appeared in various stage productions, including Love, Loss and What I Wore.
+In addition to her screen work, Farber has appeared in various stage productions, including Love, Loss and What I Wore.

 From 2010 to 2011, Farber starred in 18 to Life with Michael Seater.
 The CBC/CW series featured Seater marrying literal girl-next-door Farber at age 18, against both sets of parents' wishes.
 The pilot was actually filmed in 2008 in Montreal, with the further eleven episodes filmed in summer 2010.
 Critic Raju Mudhar wrote in the Toronto Star that the series had an "almost Juno-like quality".
 While disliking the series, he suggested the leads have "some chemistry and both are compelling, young actors to watch."
 The two were described as "getting along famously" in real life, having met only for the TV movie Degrassi Goes Hollywood.
 Farber's mother on the series was played by Angela Asher, who appeared with Farber before that in Made...
 The Movie.
 The series was nominated for a Gemini Award for best ensemble performance.

 In October 2020, Farber was cast in the recurring role of Leslie Larr, described as a "hardened, world-worn dream killer", on the CW television series Superman & Lois.

-In December 2020, she was cast in the recurring role of Tara Anderson in the third season Netflix drama series Virgin River.
+In December 2020, Farber was cast in the recurring role of Tara Anderson in the third season Netflix drama series Virgin River.

+In 2025-2026, Farber guest-starred in multiple episodes of Brilliant Minds as "Michelle", the ex-wife of Dr. Vance "Van" Markus (Alex MacNicoll), a neurology intern who works under Dr. Oliver Wolf (Zachary Quinto), and who exhibits mirror-touch synesthesia.
+Her character is a social worker who helps Dr. Wolf's neurology team with a number of difficult cases, while rediscovering her connection with Dr. Markus.